What does the ICRC do in Northern Ireland?

 What is the history of the ICRC in Northern Ireland?

 The ICRC has travelled to Northern Ireland since the 1950s and undertook prison visits until 1999, after the Good Friday peace agreement was signed.
 The ICRC conducted an assessment of needs in Northern Ireland in 2010 and decided the humanitarian situation warranted a full-time presence in the region.
-The ICRC Belfast office opened in April 2011 and now has three staff working on a range of issues.
+The ICRC Belfast office opened in April 2011 and now has five staff working on a range of issues.

 What is the ICRC hoping to achieve in Northern Ireland?